altruistcoder/odh-tensorflow-jobs/README.md

 ## Controlling from Jupyter Notebook

-There is an example notebook ready in this repository - (odh-tensorflow-jobs.ipynb).
+There is an example notebook ready in this repository - [odh-tensorflow-jobs.ipynb](https://github.com/vpavlin/odh-tensorflow-jobs/blob/master/odh-tensorflow-jobs.ipynb).
 To be able to run it successfully you will first need to deploy Jupyter Notebook server - simply head over to OpenShift Catalog in your namespace and click the Jupyter Workspace template.
 Follow the wizard and you should get a URL to your Jupyter Notebook server displayed in your namespace overview.

 Login to your Jupyter server and upload the notebook from this repository.
 Follow the notebook to get a model trained and served.